tbass134/DogBreedDectector/post.md

 ```
 ### Make predictions

 Now that we have a model, we need to use it.
 We'll write a function that takes an image from the internet, format it to what the model expects (299x299 image) and make the prediction using `model.predict()`.
-This function takes in a image, as a numpy list, and returns a list of probabilities for each breed.
+This function takes in a image, as a numpy matrix, and returns a list of probabilities for each breed.
 We use `np.argmax()` to find the index of the highest probability from the output of `model.predict()`.
 To return the name of the breed, we use the `lables.csv` that we loaded from the Kaggle dataset earlier, which contains all the breed names.
 We'll then sort the list and return the breed name.

 ```python
 from keras.models import load_model